After completing this unit, you’ll be able to:

-We can apply this filter to probe data referring to concrete interface group.
+We can apply this filter to probe data referring to a concrete interface group.

-Working Baskets section is a place where all the inbound processing baskets gets store here and wait to process.
+Working Baskets section is a place where all the inbound processing baskets get store here and wait to process.
 This section contains some buttons such are Select All, Deselect All, Delete, Delete All, Cancel, Delete All Cancelled, Reprocess and Refresh.
-Likewise, this section withal exhibits the different status of affixments which is very facile for us to monitor the processing of the annexations.
+Likewise, this section withal exhibits the different statuses of affixments which is very facile for us to monitor the processing of the annexations.

 History Basket section is a location to store the processed baskets which are peregrinated from Working Baskets.
 If you opt to emaculate all the history baskets you can click on Delete or Delete All buttons.
 You can additionally use ‘Do maintenance’ (Scheduler) to perform the emaculate operation.